-- i.
-Tactical HPC integrates four primary research areas including I) advanced computing research to facilitate the efficient use of emerging architectures - new algorithm design and analysis approaches must be developed to boost the computing capacity of fixed and deployed devices; II) research in provisioning these systems within a distributed computing architecture - this work includes novel concepts to schedule computing tasks over friendly networked processors to limit network hop to appropriate resources; III) dynamic binary translation to limit software re-writes and facilitate optimization in a runtime environment to achieve maximum performance; and IV) power- and architecture-aware computing for enhanced intelligence of provisioning systems - to design systems that have greater awareness of their computing capacity and mission appropriateness.
+i.
+Tactical HPC integrates four primary research areas, including 1) advanced computing research to facilitate the efficient use of emerging architectures; new algorithm design and analysis approaches must be developed to boost the computing capacity of fixed and deployed devices; 2) research in provisioning these systems within a distributed computing architecture; this work includes novel concepts to schedule computing tasks over friendly networked processors to limit network hop to appropriate resources; 3) dynamic binary translation to limit software re-writes and facilitate optimization in a runtime environment to achieve maximum performance; and 4) power- and architecture-aware computing for enhanced intelligence of provisioning systems to design systems that have greater awareness of their computing capacity and mission appropriateness.
 The critical, mobile ad hoc networks that will form the connections in tactical cloudlets to the large-scale databases and complex applications that will be performed by these resources make this research uniquely military and Army in nature.
-Numerous applications are envisioned for this system in the future and include artificial intelligence aids for decision making, processing large-scale datasets (text, video), and navigation systems for autonomous vehicles (HPC-enabled autonomous vehicles providing ondemand processing). - ii.
-Programmable Network Algorithms and HPC Models for Quantum and Classical Networks incorporates Software Defined Programmable Network protocols and architectures that are revolutionizing the design of modem networks and information routing across heterogeneous network topologies.
-The control plane in current traditional networks is highly fragmented, non-programmable, proprietary and very difficult to modify as needed.
-Additionally, the emergence of quantum computing has put more demand on the development of adaptable and programmable network protocols and algorithms for building unified networks with heterogeneous node types (classical and quantum).
-Furthermore, despite ongoing advancements in architectures and processing power of supercomputers, they are bound by traditional static networks.
+Numerous applications are envisioned for this system in the future and include artificial intelligence aids for decision making, processing large-scale datasets (text, video), and navigation systems for autonomous vehicles (HPC-enabled autonomous vehicles providing ondemand processing).

-Programmable networks could offer the Army the ability operate in a secure and unified tactical network, interconnecting heterogeneous radio wave forms for faster convergence and enhanced security.
-Research in this area will focus on three aspects of programmable networks:

-- (1) Extension of custom OpenFlow protocol modifications to develop a programmable control plane for optical, wireless, wired and quantum metadata networks.
-This work is conducted in collaboration with external partners. - (2) Programmable and flexible Software Defined Networks (SDN) interfaces and algorithms to support the transport of quantum metadata between quantum nodes. - (3) A SDN-based programmable network fabric enabling intelligent process scheduling and traffic routing within a HPC cluster enabling more facile computation of large, complex problems such as very big data analysis.

-- (4) Developing programmable network fabrics that will revolutionize the potential of supercomputing clusters through intelligent scheduling of processes and applications and traffic routing. - iii.
-Emergent Computing Architectures research focuses on light weight architectures, large scale on-chip parallelism, and exascale performance to support petascale computing with multi-core processors.
-These research efforts are also dedicated to developing novel algorithms and application formulations that facilitate the input and output rates required for petascale computing; and application development and performance optimization for next generation computing architectures. - iv.
+ii.
+Emergent Computing Architectures research focuses on light weight architectures, large scale on-chip parallelism, and exascale performance to support petascale computing with multicore processors.
+These research efforts are also dedicated to developing novel algorithms and application formulations that facilitate the input and output rates required for petascale computing; and application development and performance optimization for next generation computing architectures.

+iii.
 Tactical Computing research is focused on better understanding algorithms and applications which facilitate seamless reach back to large-scale HPC systems and help to supply information to the Soldier at the tactical edge.
-Research in this area is dedicated to moving beyond optimizing devices in isolation, and embraces the challenges of cross-environment codesign to address the needs of emerging tactical applications. - v.
+Research in this area is dedicated to moving beyond optimizing devices in isolation, and embraces the challenges of cross-environment co-design to address the needs of emerging tactical applications.

+iv.
 Next Generation Computing Architectures research is focused on non-traditional computing systems and envisioned to provide disruptive technologies for the Army.
-Quantum computing, cognitive computing, neuro-synaptic computing, and DNA computing are some emerging concepts. - vi.
-HPC Networking and Memory is focused on fundamental research in next generation networking, memory, and storage for the Army's future computational eco-system.
-Research areas of particular interest are software defined networking and high-speed optical networking for HPC.
+Cognitive computing, neuro-synaptic computing, and DNA computing are some emerging concepts.

-TPOC: Song Park, (410) 278-5444, song.j.park.civ@mail.mil and Venkat Dasari, (410) 278-2846, venkateswara.r.dasari.civ@mail.mil.
+TPOC: Song Park, (410) 278-5444, song.j.park.civ@mail.mil